Welcome to the Transeurotrek - walking across Europe

 WALKING ACROSS EUROPE

-We have walked crossed Europe twice.
 Firstly from Dunkirk, on the North Sea in France, east through Belgium, south into Luxembourg, east into Germany and south across Switzerland, finally climbing over the Alps to Genoa on the Mediterranean Sea in Italy.

 Secondly from the Hague on the Dutch North Sea coast and east through Holland and Germany then south to the Czech Republic and Austria and finally south-east through Slovenia to the Adriatic at Koper.